-I often receive this question from my wedding couples right after they book me, “when is the right time to schedule my engagement session?”
-So I thought it would be helpful to note 3 important things to think about when answering that question, because honestly you could do it anytime between when you book and the wedding day.
-But based off your answers, it will help you narrow down the perfect day!
-Number one thing though is, get your engagement session scheduled ASAP!
+I often receive this question from my couples right after they book me: When is the right time to schedule my engagement session?
+So I thought it would be helpful to note 3 important things to think about when answering that question because honestly, you could do it any time between when you book and the wedding day.
+But based off of your answers, it will help you narrow down the perfect day!
+Number one thing though is: Get your engagement session scheduled ASAP!

 Our calendars fill up quickly throughout the year!

 So, your wedding photographer is booked, and you just checked another thing of your list!
 Congrats!
 But one of the things they might mention is about scheduling your engagement session.
 Up until now, you may not have thought too much about the exact date, just that you wanted one.
 Well, work through these next three questions, and by the end you should have the dates narrowed down pretty well!